paragonie/libgossamer/docs/specification/README.md

 The `SignedMessage` that encapsulates this Action must be signed by the provider (or the Super Provider, if applicable).

+When this action is performed, it should update an existing row in a database to mark the row as revoked.

 #### AppendUpdate